 You might be eligible for a great program that would help you earn your Associate degree and Bachelor’s degree in the least amount of semesters possible and save money on tuition costs.
 If you have completed between 12 and 45 credit hours (with some program exceptions) at Kankakee Community College and have been a full-time student, you are eligible to be a participant in the Dual Degree Program (DDP).

 Dual Degree Program

 The Dual Degree Program (DDP) is a unique partnership between KCC and GSU that provides full-time students with an excellent pathway to earn quality, accessible, and affordable associate and bachelor’s degrees.
-Learn more about the DDP on the DDP FAQ page.
+Learn more about the DDP on the KCC DDP page.

 DDP KCC Benefits

 You have nothing to lose—and everything to gain—by enrolling in the DDP.
 All DPP students receive:

 - Personalized academic advising at the community college and GSU to help you explore your academic/career interests and complete your associate and bachelor’s degrees in the least amount of semesters possible.